 Cards With the Best Bonuses for Signing Up

-Chase Sapphire Preferred Card: You’ll earn 50,000 points after spending $4,000 on the card within three months, and they’ll even give you 5,000 more points for adding an authorized user to the account.
-This isn’t the biggest number bonus you’ll ever see, but the points are among the most valuable out there, transferring to airlines including United, British Airways, and Singapore, and to hotel programs including Hyatt and Marriott.
-The card’s $95 fee is waived the first year.
+Chase Sapphire Preferred Card: You’ll earn 80,000 points after spending $4,000 on the card within three months.
+This isn’t the biggest number bonus you’ll ever see, but the points are among the most valuable out there, transferring to airlines including United, British Airways, Air France KLM, Emirates and Singapore, and to hotel programs including Hyatt and Marriott.
+The card has a $95 annual fee.

-If you have a small business then the Chase Ink Business Preferred Credit Card will be very tempting with its 80,000 point offer after $5,000 spend on purchases within three months of opening your account.
+If you have a small business, then the Chase Ink Business Preferred Credit Card will be very tempting.
+You’ll earn 100,000 points after spending $15,000 on purchases within three months of opening your account.
 This card earns the same transferable points as the Chase Sapphire Preferred and Sapphire Reserve, so they transfer to various airlines and hotels.
-Here’s a hint: The card has a $95 annual fee, but if you apply at a Chase branch they’re waiving the fee for your first year.

 Cards that are Best for Ongoing Spending

-Chase Sapphire Reserve: The card earns a valuable currency that transfers to several airline and hotel programs, and also earns triple points on all travel and all dining.
-It’s a Visa so it is accepted most everywhere, and there are no foreign transaction fees, either.
+Chase Sapphire Reserve: The card earns a valuable currency that transfers to several airline and hotel programs, and it also earns triple points on all travel and all dining.
+It’s a Visa card, so it is accepted almost everywhere, and there are no foreign-transaction fees either.